George Beadle: Personal life

 Beadle was married twice.
 By his first wife he had a son, David, who now lives at The Hague, the Netherlands.
-His second wife, Muriel McClure (1915-1994), a well-known writer, was born in California.
+His second wife, Muriel McClure (1915–1994), a well-known writer, was born in California.
 Beadle's chief hobbies were rockclimbing, skiing, and gardening.
+He is credited with the first ascent of Mount Doonerak in Alaska.
 He was a member of FarmHouse fraternity while at the University of Nebraska.

-Beadle died on June 9, 1989.
+Beadle died on June 9, 1989 at a retirement community in Pomona, California from complications of Alzheimer's disease, aged 85.
 He was an atheist.